GWR coach livery 1942–1947

 Dark grey had been adopted from the beginning of WWII for roofs, and was continued throughout the war, although black was adopted in 1947 for the new Hawksworth stock.

 In 1943, the company insignia was applied below the waistline, being the coat of arms flanked by 'GREAT' and 'WESTERN', with the lettering, along with the class designations on doors and coach numbers, in a sans-serif font.
 At some time after 1943, normal brown and cream application was resumed, although roofs continued to be painted dark grey.
 Double waist lining was applied to principal and/or new coaches, while lesser coaches received just a single line.
 Droplight frames were painted maroon from 1943.
 The notation 'Third' was reintroduced for third-class compartments.
+In 1947, a 7" brown cantrail stripe was introduced.

 Tony Richards' model of a 1939-refurbished Composite Restaurant car H33, converted from a Hornby 'Railroad' original, and using Comet etched brass overlays.
 Tony's description of the conversion can be found on the Swansea Railway Modellers Group site.
 (Tony is aware the lining should be double at the waist!)